-- 1) Call Code Grev. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: The switch located at electrical room (basement).
-All responsible staff trained on resetting the switch - Location of station: Basement - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.
+- Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: Maglock reset keys are with charge nurse - Location of station: Vestibule - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED.

+5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.